Application Deadline: April 20, 2020, at 4:20pm

 -be a Canadian citizen, be a permanent resident, or have refugee status in Canada; and are legally entitled to work in Canada;

 -be between the ages of 16 and 30 at the start of employment;

 -be willing to commit to the full duration of the work period, not have another full-time job during the program, and not receive EI benefits while in the program;

 -be an unemployed or underemployed college or university graduate who is not employed full-time or a recent graduate that has graduated from college or university within 24 months of the start of employment; and

 -have not participated in or been paid under YCWBCH or any other Career Focus internship program funded under Canada’s Youth Employment Strategy.

-Applications may be sent by email, mail, or hand delivered to the Yukon Transportation Museum, and must include:
+Applications may be sent by email or mail to the Yukon Transportation Museum, and must include:

 -Short cover letter introducing the applicant and answering the following questions:

 - Why are you interested in this position?